 - The urethra has 2 sphincters- internal and external.

 The internal sphincter encircles the internal urethral orifice and is likely created from the muscle of the bladder wall.
 It’s automatic in nature and frequently named sphincter vesicae.
-It’s provided by the sympathetic fibres from lower thoracic and upper lumbar segments of the spinal cord (T11 to L2).
+It’s supplied by the sympathetic fibres from lower thoracic and upper lumbar segments of the spinal cord (T11 to L2).
 It relaxes during urination but shuts (i.e., contracts) during ejaculation (to prevent the retrograde entrance of semen into the bladder).

 External Sphincter (Or Sphincter Urethrae)